 Image via Tasiania.

 Most raster images appear crisp when zoomed out, but when zoomed in the pixels become more obvious, like in the tropical pattern above.
 Raster files are resolution dependent, meaning the image displays properly at a certain dimension and anything bigger will stretch the pixels and make it blurry.
+They usually comes as JPG or PNG files — learn more about PNG vs JPG to figure out which is right for you.

 When you download raster files online, pay attention to file size and quality.
 Higher resolution images feature millions of pixels.
 For example, the tropical pattern above is 4000 x 4000 pixels, meaning there are 16 million pixels present in the image.
 Typically, the more pixels present in an image, the larger the file size and the better the quality.
 You can always find high-quality, high-resolution images on Shutterstock.